YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sweat can also interact with hats, helmets, gym towels, pillows, and products.
 If sweat collects under pressure or friction, the risk of irritation is higher.

-This is why I also give separate guidance on wearing a hat after surgery and wearing a helmet after a hair transplant.
+I also give separate guidance on wearing a hat after surgery and wearing a helmet after a hair transplant.
 Sweat plus pressure is not the same as clean air touching the scalp.

 If you accidentally sweat a little, stay calm.
 Do not scrub.
 Do not panic wash with hot water.
-Follow the washing instructions you were given.
+Follow the washing instructions after a hair transplant that you were given.

 When can I return to sports or contact training?

-The reason is simple.
 The scalp does not need impact during early healing.
 Even if the grafts are more secure after the first weeks, the skin is still recovering and the patient may still be emotionally sensitive about the result.

 Contact sport also creates unpredictable situations.
 Another person may touch the head, a ball may hit the scalp, or the patient may fall.
 These are not controlled risks.